penguinLiang/ZeldaTeamMirror/readme.md

 - We have a Dungeon Room loader, Manager, and Scene to implement the game world
 - We broke down the Sprint into goals, then tasks, and then assigned point values to each task and ensured that the points were roughly evenly distributed
 - Interfaces were broken down by usage rather than by type ⁠— allowing shared utility to be implemented in separate concrete classes.
+- We continued the use of agents and expanded agents for use in the game state
+- We have multiple states for the game world
+- We have implemented a set of rules/guidelines for both meetings and scheduling